 - Seek any medical help you may need for any injuries you sustained.
 It is always better to get checked out as soon as possible after an accident to detect any injuries you may have sustained.
 While some injuries can be immediately noticeable and painful, some can be only minor pain or can develop into something much more serious over time.

 - Notify your insurance as soon as possible that you have been in an accident.

-- If you have been involved in a car accident that was caused by another driver, contact an attorney at Willens Law Offices.
-We will help ensure you get fair compensation.
+- If you have been involved in a car accident that was caused by another driver, contact a multi car accident attorney in Chicago.
+Here at Willens Law Offices, we will help ensure you get fair compensation.